Jump to content

 “You always tell me I’m doing fine,” Mina said, rinsing dishes in the sink.

 “Should I take you out tonight?”
-Hyun asked, he sounded excited.
-His project must have gone well.
+Hyun asked.
+He sounded excited.

 “Really?”
-Mina grinned; she loved it when her brother took her out.
+Mina grinned.
+She loved it when her brother took her out.
 “Take me to that restaurant on fifth.
 The one everyone gets dressed up to enter.
 Can you afford it?”

-Hyun chuckled.
 “I’ll make an exception today and break the piggy bank.
 Oppa is feeling lucky.”

 She laughed because she loved it when Hyun was happy.
 He rarely got the chance to relax, always so busy.

-She broke off when the front door slammed open.
 Two men came in, their faces covered with dark masks.
 She dropped the glass she was rinsing in the sink.

 “Mina?”
 Hyun called.
 “Are you okay?”

 Oppa—,” she started, frozen in place when one of the men pointed a gun at her.
-The man holding the gun pressed a finger against his lips, indicating for her to remain silent.

 “Mina?”
 Hyun’s voice filled the kitchen.
 “Did you drop the phone into the sink?
 Yah, you should at least tell me when you’re hanging up.”